 - In Wales in 2017/18, that figure was 4.6%.
 (StatsWales 2018)

 - In Scotland in 2018, 3.5% of pupils with additional support needs attended special schools.
 (Scottish Government 2018)

 Since 2010, the number of children with a learning disability receiving statements of SEN and EHC plans has decreased by 10% (Public Health England, 2019a).

 The proportion of children with a learning disability who have statements/EHC plans being educated in mainstream schools has decreased from 36% to 26% (Public Health England, 2019b).

 Children with special educational needs (SEN) are twice as likely as other children to be bullied regularly (IoE 2014)

 Bullying is a repeated behaviour that is intended to hurt somebody either physically or emotionally.

-Children and young people with a learning disability are at an increased risk of bullying.
-A review of research on bullying and disability found much variation in reported rates of bullying between different studies, but the majority of studies have found that children and young people with a disability – including those with a learning disability or SEN – are more likely to be bullied than those without a learning disability (Rose 2011; Fink et al. 2015 Chatzitheochari et al.2016).
+A review of research on bullying and disability found much variation in reported rates of bullying between different studies, but the majority of studies have found that children and young people with a disability – including those with a learning disability or SEN – are more likely to be bullied than those without a learning disability (Rose 2011; Fink et al. 2015 Chatzitheochari et al. 2016).

 A study by the Institute of Education (IoE 2014) found that even after controlling for other factors that might influence the likelihood of a child being bullied, at age 7 a child with SEN is twice as likely to be bullied as a child with no SEN.